Delhi to Pokhara Flights — Guide 2026

 Autumn (October-November) and spring (March-April) are best, with clear skies and sharp Annapurna views - the prime trekking seasons.
 Winter is cold on the high trails, and the monsoon (June-September) brings rain and often disrupts the short mountain flight.

-Most travellers prefer the Delhi to Pokhara non-stop option.
-The direct Delhi-Pokhara flight time is No regular non-stop — typically DEL → Kathmandu (KTM) ≈ 1h 45m, then ≈ 25m domestic to Pokhara.
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Delhi and Pokhara — itineraries connect via a hub, with a typical journey of No regular non-stop — typically DEL → Kathmandu (KTM) ≈ 1h 45m, then ≈ 25m domestic to Pokhara.
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Delhi Pokhara ticket but are open to a layover.